extrawurst/extrawurst.github.io/_posts/2017-08-07-worthreading.md

 ### Video Lunch

-Most of these Videos were watched during Lunch time with my team.
-We do this every two weeks and order food and stay for lunch in the office and watch those sort of videos.
+Most of these Videos my team and I watched during lunch time.
+We do this every two weeks: Order in and watch a video in our office together.
 But I will devote a whole article on that later.
 Stay tuned..